jrudoler/jrudoler.github.io/research.md

 Poster: [Oscillatory and Fractal Biomarkers of Human Memory](http://memory.psych.upenn.edu/files/pubs/RudoEtal21.poster.pdf)

 - I investigate how a method of distinguishing pink noise in brain recordings from true brain rhythms helps us understand what patterns of brain activity actually relate to successful memory encoding and retrieval.
+Presented at the *Context and Episodic Memory Symposium* in August 2021.

 Undergraduate Research Project: [Optimal EEG Referencing Schemes for Brain State Classification](./files/Referencing_Report.pdf)
 - Analyzing changing electrical potential requires choosing a reference point for the measurement.
 When we have some set of electrodes recording brain activity in distinct spatial locations in the brain, should they all be referenced the same way?
 To a common electrode?
 To their nearest neighboring electrode?
 To a weighted sum of other electrodes?
 I discuss a number of approaches, explain how they act as variable "spatial filters", and compare their utility for classifying brain state and memory success.